alysivji/notes/software-engineering/head_first_design_patterns.md

 - shared vocabularies can turbo-charge your development team
 - design patterns don't go directly int your code, they first go into your brain.
 Once you've got a working knowledge of patterns, you can apply them to new designs and rework old code

-### Chapter 2: The Observer Pattern

-- like a newspaper subscription

 ## Design Principles

 ### Identify the aspect of your application that vary and separate them from what stays the same